Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 ### The solution emerges...

+As with most human endeavours, the solution finally emerges from cooperation between different layers of software.

 Most modern programming and software engineering is based on the philosophy of "_standing on the shoulders of the giants..._".
 In other words, from the bare hardware to the browser (which contains the JavaScript interpreter), there are multiple layers of abstraction.
 Each of these layers provide a service to the layer above by exposing an Application Programming Interface (API).
 The chain of abstraction/programmatic services starting from the uppermost layer (the part of the stack where a __call__ generates) to the layer who finally ends the call by responding to it without passing the buck further, is called __call stack__.
 Let's take a look the call stack involved for most JavaScript code that starts in a browser environment:

 <img